DirectLine

 2. Amphetamines (Any) = all amphetamines (e.g. amphetamine, methamphetamine).

-3. Amphetamines (Crystal) = crystal meth or ice.
+3. Amphetamines (Meth) = crystal meth or ice.
 This category is a subset of Amphetamines (Any).

 4. Analgesics = pain relief medications, such as aspirin or paracetamol, and other non-opioid analgesics.